You are here:

 OUs 1, 2, 6, & 8 – Processing Areas, Rail Lines, and State Highways

 The Remedial Investigations and Feasibility Studies (RI/FS) needed to support proposed plans and Records of Decision (RODs) were completed for OU1 (the former export plant) and OU2 (former screening plant) in 2009.
-RODs for OUs 1 and 2 were issued in May 2010 and remedial designs have commenced.
+RODs for OUs 1 and 2 were issued in May 2010 and remedial action has been completed.
 A Remedial Investigation for the rail line, OU6, has been completed.
 OU8, added in 2010, includes the US and state highways within the Superfund site boundaries.
 Activity-based sampling along Highway 37 was completed in 2010.
 A Feasibility Study (FS) and proposed plan have been released, which includes both OU6 and OU8.

 Vermiculite Removal in Libby Homes and Businesses (OU4)